-The United States Navy separates its rankings between the enlisted personnel and officers.
+The United States Navy distinguishes between enlisted personnel and commissioned officers, with officers assuming greater leadership and management responsibilities.

 10 Best Navy Officer Jobs